 Another warm and enthusiastic reception for Chile's President Salvador Allende on the third and final stop of the South American tour.

-Another warm and enthusiastic reception for Chile's President Salvador Allende on the third and final stop of the South American tour.
+Background: Another warm and enthusiastic reception for Chile's President Salvador Allende on the third and final stop of the South American tour.
 Ten-thousand people turned out at Lima airport on Wednesday (September 1), when the Chilean head of state arrived at the start of a three-day visit.

 The previous day -- the final one of his Colombian tour -- President Allende signed a declaration of accord with Colombia's President Misael Pastrana Borrero.